Tips for Styling Your Space with Plants & Pots

 2. Embrace simplicity.
 Pair a simple but sizable plant frond with a clean, clear or decorative vase.
 Try a monstera leaf with its beautiful shape and cutouts or a similar cutting from a larger plant.
 If your space is limited, take a cutting from your pothos or other green plant and place it in an interesting vessel.
 The focus is on the interesting shapes, color, and simplicity of the pairing.

 3. Add a terrarium to your world.
 Easy to make and maintain, a terrarium in your home is not only a focal point, but it is also a world within your world.
 From simple to the more elaborate, terrariums offer a beautiful addition, and they need little attention.
 The soil and plants in a terrarium release moisture or vapor which is captured on the walls of the glass and trickles back into the soil, essentially watering itself.
 Terrariums help reduce stress and anxiety and add some style to your home or office.
-We have terrarium kits available to do your own, or you can talk with one of our plant specialists who can help you craft a one-of-a-kind terrarium just for you.
+Our Artisan Terrarium is a wonderful centerpiece on its own.